North Korea: threat of atmospheric nuclear test should be taken literally - CNN

 In spite of the bellicose rhetoric and repeated U.S. warnings that all options, including military ones, are on the table, White House officials say Trump is looking for a peaceful resolution of the standoff.

+It joins two other carriers, the Ronald Reagan and Theodore Roosevelt, in the region.
+Additional aircraft carriers are usually viewed suspiciously by China and North Korea.

+Navy officials said the Nimitz, which was previously carrying out operations in support of the fight against Islamic State in Iraq and Syria, would be ready to support operations in the region before heading back to its home port and the movement had been long planned.
+It comes ahead of Trump’s visit to Asia, which includes China.

-Reporting by David Alexander and David Brunnstrom; Editing by Doina Chiacu and James Dalgleish
+Reporting by David Alexander, David Brunnstrom and Idrees Ali in Washington; Editing by Doina Chiacu and James Dalgleish